senecajs/seneca-web/README.md

 service in turn until one matches.
 If none match, the request is passed onwards down the middleware chain.

-The `use` parameter can also be an express-style middleware function of the form `function( req, res, next )`.
+The `use` parameter can also be an Express-style middleware function of the form `function( req, res, next )`.
 You are then free to handle the action mapping yourself.